DrPaulBrewer/meteor-matrixgame/README.md

 #meteor-matrixgame

-##Copyright 2015- Dr Paul Brewer Economic and Financial Technology Consulting LLC http://eaftc.com

-##License: You are welcome to fork and copy this software as free code available under the MIT License.

-This software creates Game Theory experiments for a group of human participants.
+Rough prototype of software to create cheap-talk (visible move) 2-person matrix game experiments for a group of participants

 It is written using the Meteor Javascript framework.